nallen05/djula-1/README.md

 djula is a templating infrastructure. it's goals are to make it easy to:

 * create interactive UI mockups
-* integrate those UI mockups into real applications
+* integrate code from the mockups into real applications
-* make sure that the codebase stays agile, even after integration with larger app
+* make sure that this UI codebase stays agile, even after integration with larger app

 it's approach to accomplishing the above is to add the following to ERB:

-* a webserver for viewing the mockups
+* a webserver for previewing projects as interactive mockups
-* ability to specify example data & routes to use when viewing interactive mockups
+* ability to specify example data & routes to use when previewing projects as interactive mockups
 * ability to run the same template code in mockups or production with no code change
 * template inheritance (based on django templating language)